This post provides many fun and interesting things to do in Las Vegas in March.

 4. See Famous Comedians Perform Stand-Up

-For more great stand-up, check this list of comedy shows being held in Las Vegas this month.
+Check this list of even more comedy shows being held in Las Vegas in March.

 NOTE: Some comedians and comedy clubs are included with Las Vegas tourist passes, allowing you to save a few bucks on tickets.